The Flask Mega-Tutorial Part XVI: Full-Text Search

 # ...

-So here I'm saying that this model needs to have its body field indexed.
+So here I'm saying that this model needs to have its body field indexed for searching.
 But just to make sure this is perfectly clear, this __searchable__ attribute that I added is just a variable, it does not have any behavior associated with it.
 It will just help me write my indexing functions in a generic way.

 I'm going to write all the code that interacts with the Elasticsearch index in a app/search.py module.
 The idea is to keep all the Elasticsearch code in this module.
 The rest of the application will use the functions in this new module to access the index and will not have direct access to Elasticsearch.
 This is important, because if one day I decided I don't like Elasticsearch anymore and want to switch to a different engine, all I need to do is rewrite the functions in this module, and the application will continue to work as before.